wjstanistreet/FrostByte_game_launcher/README.md

 - [ ] Develop filters to view games in common with friends
 - [ ] Add properties to Game and Account for further customisation, e.g. Account photos and Box art

+---
+## Known Quirks

+- Some combinations of Game search-queries might not produce the correct list of items, specifically:
+    - Age rating and price.
+    - Genre, age rating, and price.
+    - Publisher and other parameters.
+    - Game name and other parameters.